SreeRaj-K0/EDR_Home_Lab/README.md

 ## Conclusion

 In this project, a LimaCharlie EDR environment was successfully set up, and a Sliver implant was deployed on a Windows machine.
-The intricacies of collecting telemetry data, particularly through memory dumping techniques, were learned, along with the development of effective detection rules for identifying credential dumping activities.
+The intricacies of collecting telemetry data, particularly through memory dumping techniques, were learned, along with the creation of  detection rules for identifying credential dumping activities.
 This hands-on experience enhanced the understanding of endpoint detection and response, as well as the practical application of offensive security tools in a controlled lab setting.
-Overall, this project has deepened knowledge of both attack and defense mechanisms in cybersecurity.